stefanroock/Clojure-Webapp-Example/README.md

 Run on Heroku
 -------------
+First create a new app at Heroku with the cedar stack: heroku create --stack cedar <my-app-name>

 To run the webapp with Heroku we need the Procfile file and the main method in webcontroller.clj.

+Here is a description of how to run Clojure apps on Heroku: http://blog.heroku.com/archives/2011/7/5/clojure_on_heroku/

 License
 -------